joniumGit/dnsmule/plugins/README.md

 Any resolved `PTR` records are also added to `result.data['resolvedPointers']`.

-This plugin requires the following dependencies:

-- `dnspython`
-- `dnsmule.backends.DNSPythonBackend`

 ## Example

 In YAML the plugins are placed in their own `plugins` block: